vuo/vuo/documentation/doxygen/PackagingNodeSets.md

 Place the compiled node class (`.vuonode`) files and compiled port type and library module (`.bc`) files in the top level of the node set folder.

+If any node class uses generic types, place the node class's source code (`.c`) file and any included header files (except for header files like @c node.h provided in Vuo.framework) in the top level of the node set folder.

 ## Node set description